PdxCodeGuild/class_mountain_goat/labs/lab07-rock_paper_scissors.md

 # Lab 7: Rock Paper Scissors

 Let's play rock-paper-scissors with the computer.
+You may want to try using these emojis 🗿📃✂️✊✋✌

 1. The computer will ask the user for their choice (rock, paper, scissors)
 2. The computer will randomly choose rock, paper or scissors